--> string(18) "[Energy-Resources]"

 Summary

-The BC Seismic Research Consortium was established in 2012 by Geoscience BC, the Canadian Association of Petroleum Producers (CAPP), Natural Resources Canada (NRCan) and the BC Oil and Gas Commission (BCOGC).
-It followed a recommendation from the BCOGC in response to concerns regarding induced seismicity associated with hydraulic fracturing (HF) in the Horn River Basin.
-A Memorandum of Understanding for the consortium is in place with Geoscience BC, the Canadian Association of Petroleum Producers (CAPP), the BC Oil and Gas Commission (BCOGC), and the BC Oil and Gas Research and Innovation Society (BC OGRIS).
+The BC Seismic Research Consortium was established in 2012 by Geoscience BC, the Canadian Association of Petroleum Producers (CAPP), Natural Resources Canada (NRCan) and the BC Energy Regulator (BCER, formerly the BC Oil and Gas Commission (BCOGC)).
+It followed a recommendation from the regulator in response to concerns regarding induced seismicity associated with hydraulic fracturing in the Horn River Basin.
+A Memorandum of Understanding for the Consortium is in place with Geoscience BC, CAPP, BCER, and the BC Oil and Gas Research and Innovation Society (BC OGRIS).
+The Yukon Government was a Consortium partner from 2016 to 2017.

 The Need